GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 #### Examples

 <details>
-<summary>Example 1: Get Subaward reports for a specific contract based on the Subaward report Number and report status</summary>
+<summary>Example 1: Get subcontract reports for a specific contract based on the subcontract report number and report status.</summary>
 <p>
 Provide subawardReportNumber and reportStatus (Draft, Published or Reopened) as query Params in the request.
 </p>
 </details>

 <details>
-<summary>Example 2: Get all Published Subaward reports.</summary>
+<summary>Example 2: Get all Published subcontract reports.</summary>
 <p>
 Provide reportStatus as 'Published' as a query Param in the request.
 </p>
 </details>

 <details>
-<summary>Example 3: Get all Subaward reports for a specific contract</summary>
+<summary>Example 3: Get all subcontract reports for a specific contract.</summary>
 <p>
 Provide contractNumber query Param in the request.
 </p>